 #4 Deep-Fried Cheese Curds

-Most Wisconsinites will tell you that the best and purest way to eat cheese curds is when they are “squeaky” to the bite after being refrigerated.
+Most Wisconsinites will tell you that the best and purest way to eat cheese curds is when they are “squeaky” to the bite.
+This is caused by the elastic protein strands in the curd rubbing against the enamel of your teeth, and so the optimal time to eat them is at room temperature when they are fresh.
 As much as I do love them, I think I prefer them deep-fried and battered.
 I had them once at Curly’s Pub- a restaurant that used to be found in the atrium of Lambeau Field (or, as I call it, The Sistine Chapel of the West).
 They’re great as an appetizer and perhaps best paired with a cup of ketchup.

 This really is a great example of the German influence on the state.
 The immigrants of the 19th century brought the recipes of their homeland with them, and Wisconsin is one of- perhaps even the best- places to go in the USA for sausage.
 Summer Sausage, Kielbasa and Venison Sausage are extremely popular, but perhaps none is more quintessentially Wisconsinite than the Bratwurst.
 In the rest of the USA the hot dog reigns supreme at summer cookouts, but in Wisco they prefer Brats.
 Wisconsin is actually the nation’s largest producer and consumer of this sausage.
 I’ve had it dozens of times during my time living there, and there are so many variations.
 I spent July 4th in Wisconsin in 2014 and 2015 and on both occasions we grilled Brats.
 We chose these beer-battered Brats with chunks of cheddar inside.
 I miss them…